Understanding the big picture may help you grasp each step.

 It's simple, right?
 Well, yes, BUT (and there's a BIG BUT, single T), there is a technique to it.
 Keep in mind that THIS IS WOOD we're painting, NOT CANVAS.
 Wood has grain, which can be slightly wavy.
 Although your stencil should keep most paint where is should be, if you use too much, it WILL seep under your stencil.
 And you'll be sad.

-For those of you with stained boards, you'll want to prime it first.
-This doesn't need to be a thick coat.
-In fact, your stencil probably won't be as stuck to your board as those with a painted base, so it's especially important to use very little paint and not push down on your sponge super hard.
+For those of you with stained boards, your stencil probably won't be as stuck to your board as those with a painted base, so it's especially important to use very little paint and not push down on your sponge super hard.

 I CANNOT SAY IT ENOUGH: USE A TEENY TINY LITTLE BIT OF PAINT.
 TEENY.
 THE FIRST HALF OF YOUR SIGN SHOULD BE DRY BY THE TIME YOU FINISH YOUR FIRST (OR ONLY) COAT.